aleen42/PersonalWiki/qa/build_gr_rsm.md

 **3. Run `loopScan.sh**

-This script is used to loop for scanning frequencies what you have just captured, with gr-gsm
+This script is used to loop for scanning frequencies what you have just captured, with gr-gsm livemon.

 ```bash
 sudo bash loopScan.sh